Energy News

 However, gadget makers must avoid their products underperforming due to memory compromises or pushing prices up too high by paying dearly for components, warned Techsponential analyst Avi Greengart.

-"Here at CES we're still seeing the usual claims that our thing is the best and damn the RAM cost," Greengart said on the show floor.
+"Here at CES we're still seeing the usual claims that our thing is the best and damn the cost (of memory)," Greengart said on the show floor.

-"However, if you spend time in suites talking to (device makers), retailers and component manufacturers you get a very different story."
+"However, if you spend time in suites talking to (device makers), retailers and component manufacturers" it's clear features will be sacrificed to keep memory costs lower, according to Greengart.

 - AI silicon next? -

-These powerful semiconductors and analog parts have "nothing to do" with DRAM, but companies are vigilant for any spillover effects, Infineon Technologies chief executive Jochen Hanebeck told AFP.
+These powerful semiconductors have "nothing to do" with DRAM, but companies are vigilant for any spillover effects, Infineon Technologies chief executive Jochen Hanebeck told AFP.

-German semiconductor titan Infineon specializes in powering AI, a market where the amount of computing taking place is expected to continue rocketing.
+The German semiconductor titan specializes in powering AI, a market where the computing needs are expected to skyrocket.

 "Customers are asking about capacities, and I think they have seen the lessons learned on DRAM, and that's why they are very mindful," said Hanebeck.